minhairtran/food_ordering_system/README.md

 - Building models detecting keywords based on [attention-based method](https://arxiv.org/pdf/1803.10916.pdf).
 In general, the precision in test dataset reaches more than 99%
 - Building a cheap method to differentiate human voice from restaurant environment noise and therefore, building a system for detecting keyword from human voice directly with precision of 81.25% and 91.67% for the 2 models built.
 - Bulding a simple user interface for serveurs in restaurants to manage the application.

+# Constructing application of KWS in food ording in restaurants

 # Constructing KWS models
 In this module, I explain in detail about how the model was built, how the dataset was generated and related results.